 At least one objective and its criteria must be met to report an activity as community benefit.

 1. Improve access to health services

 4. Lessen the burden on government or other community efforts

 As our region’s pediatric safety net hospital, Cincinnati Children’s has a longstanding commitment to serve every child in our primary service area, regardless of ability to pay.
 To meet the needs of low-income families, we provide many essential services including primary care and dental care in addition to hospital and emergency care.
 Currently 43 percent of our patient encounters are covered by Medicaid.
-In fiscal 2011, there was a 16 percent gap between the cost of providing care to these children and the amount we were reimbursed.
+In fiscal 2012, there was a 15 percent gap between the cost of providing care to these children and the amount we were reimbursed.
 In addition, Cincinnati Children’s is committed to providing much-needed mental health services, despite poor reimbursement from both commercial and public insurance.
-In the last year, Cincinnati Children’s launched a collaboration with the Lindner Center of Hope to expand access to mental health care for families in our community.
+In 2011, Cincinnati Children’s launched a collaboration with the Lindner Center of HOPE to expand access to mental health care for families in our community.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY:1-513-636-4900

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479